csb6/bluebird/README.md

 It is still in the early stages, but right now it has a lexer, a parser, a semantic analyzer, a code generator, and an optimizer.
 All stages of the compiler are still a work-in-progress.
-At the moment, the compiler has only been built on macOS, but it should work on any platform that LLVM targets.
+At the moment, the compiler has only been built on macOS, but it should work on any platform that LLVM supports.

 ## Currently Implemented Features

 - Functions, variables, constants, and assignment
+- Integer, boolean, character, reference, and array types
+- Initializer lists and assignment for arrays
 - Module-global variables
 - If, else-if, and else statements
 - While loops